Kaveri River water dispute: 2012

-On 28 September 2012, the Supreme Court slammed the Karnataka government for failing to comply with the directive of the Cauvery River Authority.
+On 28 September 2012, the Supreme Court criticized the Karnataka government for failing to comply with the directive of the Cauvery River Authority.
 Left with no other option, Karnataka started releasing water.
 This led to wide protests and violence in Karnataka.

 On 4 October 2012, the Karnataka government filed a review petition before the Supreme Court seeking a stay on its 28 September order directing it to release 9,000 cusecs of Cauvery water everyday to Tamil Nadu, until 15 October.

 On 6 October 2012, several Kannada organisations, under the banner of "Kannada Okkoota", called a Karnataka bandh (close down) on 6 October in protest against the Cauvery water release.
 On 8 October, the Supreme Court of India announced the release of 9,000 cusecs had to be continued and it was up to the Cauvery River Authoritys head, the Prime Minister, as a responsible person, to ensure this happened.
 The Prime Minister ruled out a review of the Cauvery River Authority’s decision until 20 October, rejecting the plea by both the Congress and Bharatiya Janata Party leaders from Karnataka.
 Within a few hours, Karnataka stopped release of Cauvery water to Tamil Nadu.

 Tamil Nadu made a fresh plea in the Supreme Court on 17 October, reiterating its demand for appropriate directions to be issued to Karnataka to make good the shortfall of 48 TMC of water as per the distress sharing formula.

 On 15 November 2012, The Cauvery Monitoring Committee directed the Karnataka government to release 4.81 TMC to Tamil Nadu between 16 and 30 November.

 On 6 December, the supreme court directed Karnataka to release 10,000 cusecs of water to Tamil Nadu.
 The court asked the union government to indicate the time frame within which the final decision of the Cauvery Water Dispute Tribunal, which was given in February 2007, was to be notified.
 This decision was given in the view of saving the standing crops of both the states.